Bar-Rakib inscriptions

-The Bar-Rakib inscriptions are a group of 8th-century BC steles, or fragments of steles, of King Bar-Rakib, from Sam'al.
+The Bar-Rakib inscriptions are a group of 8th-century BC steles, or fragments of steles, of King Bar-Rakib, from Samʾal.

 The inscriptions were discovered during the 1888–1911 German Oriental Society expeditions led by Felix von Luschan and Robert Koldewey.

 Their Aramaic inscriptions are written in Luwian-style raised characters, and represent some of the first known inscriptions to use Imperial Aramaic.
-Older inscriptions found at Sam'al were written in the "Samalian language" or the Phoenician language.
+Older inscriptions found at Samʾal were written in the "Samalian language" or the Phoenician language.